AIXTRON 200/4 RF-S Metalorganic Chemical Vapor Deposition (MOCVD) Method

 31 December 2024

-The Metalorganic Chemical Vapor Deposition (MOCVD) technique refers to the epitaxial growth of thin films on a substrate in solid phase by using metalorganic precursors and hydrides in the vapor phase (such as compounds formed by Group V elements and hydrogen, including AsH3, NH3, PH3, etc.).
+Metal-Organic Chemical Vapor Deposition (MOCVD) technique refers to the epitaxial growth of thin films on a substrate in solid phase by using metal-organic precursors and hydrides in the vapor phase (such as compounds formed by Group V elements and hydrogen, including AsH3, NH3, PH3, etc.).

 • The MOCVD system is based on N and As/P.